lakshyarao22/alexa/How-to-cross-compile-the-AVS-Device-SDK-for-iOS.md

 These are step-by-step instructions to cross-compile and build the AVS Device SDK for iOS.
 If you encounter any errors or have questions, please check our issues list before creating a new issue.

+## Requirements

+* You must use curl 7.50.2 or greater

+## Install dependencies and cross-compile

 1. Install [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).
 Skip to the next step if previously installed.
 2. Install [Homebrew](https://brew.sh/).
 Skip to the next step if previously installed.